jsp117/Team-Template-Generator/README.md

 ![Validate characters](./assets/validator.png)

 This code snippet contains the constructor for the Employee class.
-This class was used as a base for all possible team choices.
-For manager, intern, and engineer I pulled the name, id, and email from this class and added on additional methods based on their unique attributes.
+This is the parent class for all other team classes.
+For manager, intern, and engineer I pulled the name, id, and email from this class and added on additional properties and methods based on their unique attributes.

 ![Employee Constructor](./assets/employee.png)